 Unlike traditional anaerobic training which lasts around 45 to 60 minutes of the same pace, HIIT saves time (around 20 to 30 minutes, depending on physical readiness) and enables a long-term increase in basic metabolism after training.

 It is proven that 24 hours after HIIT workout, your metabolism works 10-15% more than after only anaerobic standard training.
 That means our body even after we finished our HIIT and are relaxing at home is still burning fat.

 That kind of effect is called EPOC (Excess Post-Exercise Oxygen Consumption), which means oxygen is used even more in recovery.
-What does it mean it practice?
-If you have finished HIIT in right way, immediately after the end of a workout you will be catching a breath, sweat a lot and feel a certain amount of weakness in legs.
+What does it mean in practice?
+If you have finished HIIT in the right way, immediately after the end of a workout you will be catching a breath, sweat a lot and feel a certain amount of weakness in legs.

-Another favorable effect of HIIT is more production of HGH (growth hormone) which directly benefits toward fat burning effect and at the same time keeping existing muscles mass from catabolism (the breakdown of complex molecules to form simpler ones, together with the release of energy).
+Another favorable effect of HIIT is more production of HGH (growth hormone) which directly benefits toward fat burning effect and at the same time keeping existing muscle mass from catabolism (the breakdown of complex molecules to form simpler ones, together with the release of energy).

 If we think about HIIT concept, there are several components that we can change in a workout:

 First of them is an interval length of high intensity.
 Short intervals from 15 to 30 seconds mean and higher effort which will result in higher HGH hormone secretion and higher stream ratio of fatty acids into the bloodstream.
 That way, fatty acids are becoming available for energy usage.

 Intervals longer than 30 seconds results in higher calorie loss.
 Such longer intervals exhaust glycogen reserves, enabling the body to use fatty acids as an energy source.